csdu/sankalan/pages/events/algoholics.md

 #### 2. Mains

-Shortlisted teams will be provided with a set of problems that they have to solve overnight.
+Shortlisted teams will be provided with a set of problems that they have to solve in a given time bound.
 No real coding is required just an approach stating how you reached the solution that you propose.